-The complexity of different components of \textit{struc2gauss} are analyzed as follows: \begin{itemize} \item[1] For structural similarity calculation using RoleSim, the computational complexity is $O(kn^2d)$, where $n$ is the number of nodes, $k$ is the number of iterations and $d$ is the average of $y\log y$ over all node-pair bipartite graph in $G$~\cite{jin2011axiomatic}. \item[2] To generate the training set based on similarity matrix, we need to sample from the most similar nodes for each node, i.e., to select $k$ largest numbers from an unsorted array.
+The complexity of different components of \textit{struc2gauss} are analyzed as follows: \begin{itemize} \item[1] For structural similarity calculation using RoleSim, the computational complexity is $O(kn^2d)$, where $n$ is the number of nodes, $k$ is the number of iterations and $d$ is the average of $y\log y$ over all node-pair bipartite graph in $G$~\citep{jin2011axiomatic} where $y=|N(u)|\times |N(v)|$ for each pair of nodes $u$ and $v$.
+The complexity $O(y\log y)$ is from the complexity of the fast greedy algorithm offers a $\frac{1}{2}$-approximation of the globally optimal matching. \item[2] To generate the training set based on similarity matrix, we need to sample from the most similar nodes for each node, i.e., to select $k$ largest numbers from an unsorted array.
 Using heap, the complexity is $O(n\log k)$. \item[3] For Gaussian embedding, the operations include matrix addition, multiplication and inversion.
 In practice, as stated above, we only consider two types of covariance matrices, i.e., diagonal and spherical, so all these operations have the complexity of $O(n)$. \end{itemize} Overall, the component of similarity calculation is the bottleneck of the framework.
 One possible and effective way to optimize this part is to set the similarity to be 0 if two nodes have a large difference in degrees.
 The reason is: (1) we generate the context only based on most similar nodes; and (2) two nodes are less likely to be structural similar if their degrees are very different.